SnigdhaSucharita/SnigdhaSucharita/README.md

 -->

 ### 🔍 Fun Facts
 I'm a Backend Developer with a strong foundation in engineering and a fascination for how things work under the hood.
 I graduated in Ceramic Engineering from NIT Rourkela, and my journey from circuits to code has been nothing short of exciting.
 I love building things that do something — from hardware projects like a line-follower robot to backend systems that trigger Discord alerts in real-time.
-I graduated in Ceramic Engineering from NIT Rourkela, and my journey from circuits to code has been nothing short of exciting.
 When I’m not elbow-deep in a bug fix, I’m probably learning something new in the world of software architecture or reading docs like novels.

 ### 💡 Interests
 - Backend architecture and API design